 - You are far less likely to slip up and miss a step.
 (There’s a reason that pilots run through a checklist every time they take off, no matter how much experience they have.)
 In many cases, careless mistakes actually become more likely the more familiar you get with a process, because you stop paying attention once you know what you’re doing.

 - When the steps are written out, it is much easier to identify ways you could improve the process.
-Sometimes just the act of explaining what you’re doing is sufficient to realize you’ve been doing something dumb for months.
+Sometimes just the act of explaining what you’re doing is sufficient to make you realize you’ve been doing something dumb for months.
 The more you do something, the more valuable opportunities to improve it become and the easier it is to find them if you only start looking.

 - If you do find a way you can improve, you can simply change the documentation and be confident you’ll do it the new way next time.
 If you’re working from memory, it can be challenging to change established habits even if you are highly motivated – it’s easy to forget you are trying to do things differently.